 Your child's provider may prescribe antiviral medicines to help prevent your child from getting severe long-lasting symptoms or from getting the flu.
 Talk with your child's healthcare provider about antiviral medicines if your child was around someone with the flu.

 When possible, have your child stay away from or limit contact with infected people.

 Have your child wash his or her hands often.
 Frequent handwashing may reduce, but not eliminate, the risk for infection.

 Have your child cover his or her nose and mouth with a tissue or inside elbow when coughing or sneezing to limit spread of the virus.

 How well the vaccine works varies from year to year.
 It depends on how close the flu virus strains in the vaccine match the strain or strains that actually circulate during flu season.
-Vaccine strains must be chosen 9 to 10 months before the influenza season.
+Vaccine strains must be chosen 9 to 10 months before the flu season.
 Sometimes changes occur in the circulating strains of viruses between the time vaccine strains are chosen and the next flu season.
 These changes may make it less likely for your child's antibodies to stop the newly mutated virus.
 This decreases the chance that the vaccine will work.

 The most serious side effect of the flu vaccine is an allergic reaction in children who have a severe allergy to eggs.
 But, this is very rare.
 Vaccines are available for those with an egg allergy.

 Some children who get the vaccine have soreness at the vaccine site.
 Some children have mild side effects, such as a headache or a low-grade fever for about a day after vaccine.
-Because these mild side effects are like some influenza symptoms, some people believe influenza vaccine causes the flu.
-But this is not true, according to the CDC.
+Because these mild side effects are like some flu symptoms, some people believe influenza vaccine causes the flu.
+But this is not true.